Operating a Motor Vehicle Under the Influence (OMVI)

 If you have been charged with operating a motor vehicle while under the influence in Ohio, working with a capable criminal defense attorney is paramount when trying to fight the allegations.
 Considering the penalties that could result from a conviction, covering all your bases is important in finding a favorable outcome.

-In addition to serving individuals and families throughout Franklin County, the firm also handles cases in and around Pickaway County, Madison County, Fayette County, Union County, Delaware County, Licking County and Fairfield County.
+In addition to serving individuals and families throughout Hamilton County, the firm also handles cases in and around Clermont County, Greene County, Fayette County, Warren County, Butler County, Franklin County and Clinton County.
 Call (513) 339-6289 or send an online message to schedule your initial case review to go over your case today.